schitresh/software_development/frameworks/rails/1_models/6_association_relationships.md

 class Car < Vehicle
 end

+# There will be only one table 'vehicles', Car objects will be stored in the same
-# Will be saved to vehicles tables with type = 'Car'
+# Will be saved to vehicles tables with type = 'Car' and the mentioned details
 Car.create(color: 'Red', price: 10000)
 ```